vaspan98/insulting_comment_classification/README.md

     * Tf-idf transformations

 3. Optimize the Classification results of the previous Classifiers by creating a new Classifier (Logistic Regression) trained with:
-    * Word Counts Input Vectors (Best parametres combination)
+    * Word Counts Input Vectors (Best parameters combination)
     * POS & Tf-idf Input Vectors

 We evaluate the performance of each Classifier using the Accuracy and F1-score metrics on the test set.